lightbend/fdp-sample-applications/apps/nwintrusion/README.md

 > docker ## build docker image for K8S
 ```

-The image built for Kubernetes will be named with a suffix `-k8s`, e.g. for anomaly detection, the image will be named `lightbend/fdp-nwintrusion-anomaly-k8s:X.Y.Z`, while the one for DC/OS will not have the suffix.
+The image built for Kubernetes or OpenShift will be named with a suffix `-k8s`, e.g. for anomaly detection, the image will be named `lightbend/fdp-nwintrusion-anomaly-k8s:X.Y.Z`, while the one for DC/OS will not have the suffix.
 Here's an example:

 ```
 $ docker images